Isadora Duncan, the Biggest Dancer in the World

 Isadora Duncan, the Biggest Dancer in the World is a BBC Television film based on the life of the American dancer Isadora Duncan first broadcast on 22 September 1966.
 The film was directed and produced by Ken Russell and written by Sewell Stokes and Russell.
 It starred Vivian Pickles and Peter Bowles.

-Plot
+Premise

 The film is a biopic of American dancer Isadora Duncan.